Stay near The Cotswolds

 This stunning large holiday home combines the old and the new effortlessly.
 Original beams and flagstone floors have been retained and combined with a new reclaimed slate, leather sofas and hand-painted wallpaper.
 The house is relaxed, whilst still delivering on style and space for everyone to enjoy.

-- 3 individually designed double bedrooms, each with Fired Earth en-suite (first floor/access via staircase)
+- 3 individually designed double bedrooms, each with Fired Earth en-suites (first floor/access via staircase)

-- 1 single bedroom and 1 small double bedroom with a shared bathroom (ground floor)
+- 1 small double bedroom (three-quarter size bed) with bathroom (ground floor)

 - Kitchen, with 4 oven AGA

 - Dining room to seat up to 10 guests

 - Sitting room with original Inglenook fireplace and AGA fire